15 Marketing metrics to maintain & measure small business growth

 You must also keep an eye on traffic across each marketing channel.
 These channels are usually segmented into the following categories:

-- Direct: Traditionally, this means people who visit your website by entering your URL straight into their browser.
-These days, it also counts for traffic that cannot be attributed
+- Direct.
+Traditionally, this means people who visit your website by entering your URL straight into their browser.
+These days, it also counts for traffic that cannot be attributed (in other words, if the source of traffic to your site is unknown, it will be attributed as direct traffic).

 Use traffic to measure your top-of-funnel and awareness performance.
 This way, you can determine which channels to invest in to increase volume.